DoodleBobBuffPants/ToyEarley/README.md

-# ToyEarley
+# Earley Parser

-Simple Earley parser, works for all but those cases where you have a production of the form A->B and B isn't already expanded in the prediction stage since it does not recursively expand.
+Simple Java Earley parser, works for all cases but the constructed history tree is a mess (probably a reference issue) but you can still count the parses.